<Gather>

 Nesting

-The and elements MUST nested within the element.
+The <Say> and <Play> elements MUST be nested within the <Gather> element.

 <Response>